-Physician Office Medical Device Reprocessing Assessments (POMDRA) is a College initiative to support, educate and assess community-based physicians on the reprocessing of their semi-critical and/or critical reusable medical devices.
+Physician Office Medical Device Reprocessing Assessments (POMDRA) is a College initiative to support, educate and assess community-based physicians on the reprocessing of their reusable semi-critical and/or critical medical devices.
 This quality assurance activity applies to physicians who practise in a community-based office setting whether in a solo office or multi-physician clinic, as well as long-term and short-term locums.
-This program is based on the requirements of the Ministry of Health Best Practices for Cleaning, Disinfection and Sterilization for Critical and Semi-Critical Medical Devices (2011).
-Note: POMDRA does not apply to clinical offices or outpatient clinics affiliated with a health authority or hospital; these bodies have their own process for evaluation.
+In a multi-physician clinic, the medical director will be responsible for participation in an assessment.
+POMDRA does not apply to clinical offices or outpatient clinics affiliated with a health authority or hospital; these bodies have their own process for evaluation.

-|Includes devices that puncture the skin or mucous membrane, enter the vascular system or sterile cavity, or through which sterile fluids run.
+Health professionals use critical devices to puncture the skin or mucous membrane, enter the vascular system or sterile cavity, or through which sterile fluids run.
 Example include:

 News from POMDRA

 - College Connector Volume 6 | No. 4 | July / August 2018

 - College Connector Volume 5 | No. 6 | November / December 2017

 - College Connector Volume 5 | No. 5 | September / October 2017